domenicoindrio/baby-tools-shop/README.md

 - All the required libraries are listed in [`requirements.txt`](./requirements.txt)
 - Docker build instructions are defined in the [`Dockerfile`](./Dockerfile)
 - Excluding files from the Docker image is done with a .dockerignore file (similar to a .gitignore)
-- Environment variables can be put in a `.env` file and can be referred to it while running the container, for ex.:
+- `Environment variables` can be put in a `.env` file and can be referred to it while running the container, for ex.:
     ```bash
     $ docker run --env-file .env -it --rm -p 8025:8025 baby_tools_shop:demo
     ```
 - For local testing with Django, before creating a container, a python `venv` proves useful (optionally `pyenv` for managing multiple Python versions)
-- First time testing this app, the categories and products are gonna be [empty](#home-page-with-no-categories-and-products-empty-database).
-In order to be able to add those, create a [superuser](https://docs.djangoproject.com/en/5.2/topics/auth/default/#:~:text=createsuperuser%20command%3A) in Django, navigate to [`http://localhost:8025/admin`](http://localhost:8025/admin), login as such and add them manually as you like.

 ## Docker useful commands